Southern Paiute people: Early policy

 Prior to the 1850s, the Paiute people lived relatively peacefully with the other Native American groups.
 These groups included the Navajo, Ute, and Hopi peoples.
 Though there was the occasional tension and violent outbreaks between groups, the Paiute were mainly able to live in peace with other tribes and settlers due to their loose social structure.
 Most Paiute lived in small familial groups, and only gathered together in large settings for matters of trade and commerce.
 Prior to the 1850s, their biggest antagonists were raiders from competing peoples such as the Navajo, Ute, and Hopi.
 The Navajos were particularly known for intruding on Paiute grazing land and engaging in raids to capture Paiute women and children for the slave trade.

 Prior to the 1860s, there had been no long-term development of the land.
 Most of the non-native contact they had was with transient militants or traders.
 Paiute fought hard to defend their ancestral lands, and at first were successful in driving the settlers out.
-During the second half of the 1800s, the most prominent groups to migrate to Paiute lands were members and missionaries from the Church of Jesus Christ of Latter Day Saints (LDS Church) and silver miners in Pioche, Nevada.
+During the second half of the 1800s, the most prominent groups to migrate to Paiute lands were Mormon pioneers from the Church of Jesus Christ of Latter Day Saints (LDS Church) and silver miners in Pioche, Nevada.
 LDS militiamen convinced some members of the Coal Creek and Ash Creek bands of Southern Paiute individuals in southwestern Utah territory to assist them in the Mountain Meadows Massacre in exchange for cattle in order to blame Native Americans for the attack.
 In 1869, a rich investor named François Louis Alfred Pioche invested in a silver mine in the town of Pioche, which initially depended upon cheap Paiute labor to work in the mines.
 The conditions in the mines caused a dramatic decline in the Paiute population.
 Paiute children were mandated to attend American schools, which attempted to assimilate them as much as possible.
 By the early 1900s, there were approximately 800 Paiute people.